 Wisdom Teeth Aren’t Always Wisely Positioned

-We call them wisdom teeth because they are the last of your adult teeth to erupt, usually between the ages of 17 and 25.
-The problem with wisdom teeth (called ‘third molars’ in dental circles) is that they’re located at the back of your mouth in top and bottom jaws, and in many cases, there simply isn’t enough remaining room back there to accommodate them.
-In other cases, they decide to come in horizontally instead of vertically and can begin to sabotage you.
-When they’re ‘impacted’ like this, they can contribute to infection, cysts, and tumours.
+We call them wisdom teeth because they are the last of your adult teeth to erupt, usually between the ages of 17 and 25 (when you are expected to start displaying some wisdom!).
+The problem with wisdom teeth (called ͚third molars’ in dental circles) is that they’re located at the back of your mouth in both top and bottom jaws, and in many cases there simply isn’t enough room back there to accommodate them.
+In other cases, they come through horizontally instead of vertically and can become destructive.
+When they’re ͚impacted’ like this, they can lead to infection, cysts, and tumours.

-Should your wisdom teeth need to be addressed, Dr. Soulos will assess their position and manage them appropriately.
-In some cases, patients must be referred to an oral surgeon for a day-surgery procedure but after-care can be handled right here at KB Village Dental where our passion for keeping your wisdom teeth-wise never ends.
+Should your wisdom teeth need to be addressed, Dr Evan will assess their position and manage them appropriately.
+In some cases, patients must be referred to an oral surgeon for a day-surgery procedure but Dr Evan can provide after-care here at KB Village Dental on Sydney’s Lower North Shore.